Lu Ban: Legacy

 Lu Ban is revered as the god of carpentry and masonry in Chinese folk religion.
-His personality is assumed by the master carpenter involved in the construction of houses among the Dong.
+His personality is assumed by the master carpenter involved in the construction of houses among the Kam people.
 He is sometimes counted among the Five Kings of the Water Immortals, Taoist water gods invoked by sailors for protection while carrying out journeys.

 He is referenced in a number of Chinese idioms.
-The Chinese equivalent of "teaching one's grandmother to suck eggs" is to "brandish one's axe at Lu Ban's door".
+The Chinese equivalent of "teaching one's grandmother to suck eggs" is to "brandish one's axe at Lu Ban's door" (班门弄斧).
 His cultural companion is the stone worker Wang Er, who lived around the same time.

+The Lu Ban Ruler (魯班尺) is used in feng shui practices.

 The modern artist Shi Lu has claimed that Lu Ban was an alias of his contemporary Confucius, but this seems dubious.